Society of Undergraduate Student Apprentices

 CORBIN LANKER

-Lanker's research involved learning about the lives of Ohio farmers.
-To do so, they went into the homes and barns of three Ohio farmers and interviewed them about their lives, their communities and how farming is changing under their feet.
+• Project Description The soul of this project was learning about the lives of Ohio farmers.
+To do so, Lanker went into the homes and barns of three Ohio farmers and interviewed them about their lives, their communities and how farming is changing under their feet.
 The interviews were edited to create films that provide a snapshot into the lives of these Ohio farmers.

 ELIZABETH LEVINE